 Read this guide to find out when grant applications open, if you are eligible for a grant, and how to apply.

 When do applications open?

-Most communities across the lower mainland are open for application in March and early April.
+Most communities across the lower mainland are open for application from mid-February to early April.

 WHO CAN APPLY?

 Our eligibility criteria are designed to ensure that Neighbourhood Small Grants support a diverse range of community-focused projects.

 - You must live in a participating community.

 - Main applicants can apply for one Neighbourhood Small Grants project per year, and only within your community.
 Co-applicants can only be used on two applications.